 Tying Techniques for Face Masks

-By now, we all know the classic ear straps – and we also know that they rarely sit so well that the mask does not slip down or make elf ears.
+By now, we all know the classic ear loops – and we also know that they rarely fit so well that the mask does not slip down or make elf ears.
 But for short wearing, ear bands are unbeatably fast and easy to put on and take off!

-A variant of this are the adjustable ear straps, which can be adjusted much better to your size.
-You just need a little more elastic or jersey ties, which you then fasten with a simple sliding knot, a cord stopper or a pony bead.
+A variant of this are the adjustable ear loops, which can be adjusted much better to your size.
+You just need a little more elastic or jersey ties, which you then fasten with a simple sliding knot, pony bead or a cord stopper.

 The classic head ties are tied in the neck and on the back of the head, for people with long hair usually under their ponytail or bun.
 Head ties take a little longer to fasten, but are ideal for longer but rather comfortable wearing.

 A variant of this are the high head ties, which are closed in the neck and on top of the head, for people with long hair usually over their ponytail or bun.
 Those ties can also be worn very comfortably for an extended period of time.

 Neck-crossed head ties help the fit of most masks.
 The crossing can be simulated by attaching top and bottom tie!